FischerUHH/HiTS-FLIP/README.md

 `reg add "HKCU\Software\Microsoft\Command Processor" /v Autorun /d "doskey /macrofile=\"C:\MiSeq_Hits_Flip\BatchFiles\Makros.doskey\"" /f`

 into the terminal on the sequencer.
-Afterwards you use `getSerialAdress.py` to get the serial address and add it to line 27 `serialAdress = ''` in `setValve.py`.
-From now on the valve can be switched by the command `sv [position]`.
+Afterwards you can use `getSerialAdress.py` to get the serial address and add it to line 27 (`serialAdress = ''`) in `setValve.py`.
+From now on the valve can be switched using the command `sv [position]`.

-When running the experiment you

 As the result of merging both recipes contains Illumina's sequencing routine, we refrain from publishing the complete recipe in order to preserve Illumina's copyright.
 Therefore you need to assemble it yourself: Make a copy your `Amplicon` recipe from `D:\Illumina\MiSeq Control Software\CustomRecipe\`, rename it to `HiTS_FLIP_RECIPE` and add the lines supplied in `HiTS_FLIP_RECIPE_ADDITION`.